 The fruit of the achiote tree is shaped like a heart and covered with thick, spiky hairs.
 As the fruit matures, the pod opens to reveal its red seeds.
 The seeds can be ground into a powder, turned into a paste, or infused into oil.
 Commercially, the seeds and flesh are processed to extract the potent edible dye.

 Because annatto is not a common ingredient in American cuisine, it may be difficult to locate in supermarkets.
 Spice vendors or global markets, especially those specializing in Latin, Mexican, or Caribbean ingredients, are likely places to find it.
 Annatto can be purchased as whole seeds, powder, or flavored oils.

 Annatto is a natural colorant and therefore can be included as an ingredient in foods labeled “all-natural.”
-Despite being all natural, annatto can not be labeled as “organic” unless the plants from which it is derived are grown under certified organic conditions.
-Because annatto is plant-derived, it is an acceptable ingredient for vegetarians.
+Despite being all natural, however, annatto cannot be labeled as “organic” unless the plants from which it is derived are grown under certified organic conditions.
+Because annatto is plant-derived, it is an acceptable ingredient for vegetarians and vegans.